axelarnetwork/axelarate-community/README.md

   axelarcli q bitcoin send
   -> returns tx ID
   ```
+  You can monitor the status of your transfer using the bitcoin testnet explorer: https://blockstream.info/testnet/ .

 🛑 **IMPORTANT: Verify outpoints of previous withdrawal tx (repeat for each outpoint)**